 CDL DUI

-Commercial Driver’s License (CDL) holders face harsher DUI penalties in Illinois.
-A first CDL DUI can lead to a one-year CDL disqualification, even if you were driving your personal vehicle.
+Illinois holds Commercial Driver’s License (CDL) holders to stricter DUI standards and tougher penalties.
+The first CDL DUI offense can result in a one-year CDL disqualification, regardless of whether you were driving a commercial or personal vehicle.
 A second DUI results in lifetime disqualification.
-When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.
+CDL drivers are also held to a stricter BAC limit of 0.04% when operating commercial vehicles.

 DUI Penalties in Lawrenceville, IL